11 Valid Reasons to Write Up An Employee

 Work Performance – If an employee’s work performance is suffering, you need to address the situation.
-It may be a training issue where the person doesn’t know how to work effectively, or the person might not be right for that job and would make a better fit doing something else.
-It’s best to get to the root of the problem before you discipline.
+It may be a training issue person may not know how to work effectively- or the person might not be right for that job and would be a better fit elsewhere.
+Getting to the root of the problem is best before you discipline.

 Rude behavior – This is another issue where you need to investigate the root cause.
 Is the employee being treated unfairly and responding by being rude?
 Or is it something else?